heislercreative/ultimate-moviegoers-guide/README.md

 # Ultimate Moviegoers Guide

 Movie listings React app with sorting, filters, and search features.
-Powered by [The Movie DB APIs](https://developers.themoviedb.org/3/getting-started/introduction).
+Powered by [The Movie Database APIs](https://developers.themoviedb.org/3/getting-started/introduction).

 ## Installation & Usage

 1) To start using the app, clone and fetch the repository.
 2) Run `npm install` to install Node dependencies.
+3) An API key for The Movie Database is required to access movie data.
+[Sign up](https://www.themoviedb.org/account/signup) for a TMDB account.
+Once logged in, go to _Settings_ -> [_API_](https://www.themoviedb.org/settings/api) and create an API application.
+Be sure to make it a personal application.
+If you do not have a website url, you can [create a free github page](https://pages.github.com/).
+4) Once you have an API key, create a _.env_ file in the root directory of the app and add the line: `REACT_APP_API_KEY=` with your API key following the equal sign.
-3) Run `yarn start` to launch the client.
+5) Run `yarn start` to launch the client.
 Navigate to http://localhost:3000 to view the app.

 ## Live deployment